Do I pay the ULEZ and London Congestion Charge at Christmas?

 The Congestion Charge will be suspended on Christmas Day, so motorists will not need to pay the charge when driving to see friends and family etc. on the big day.

-Please note, Christmas Eve is classed as a normal day and driver entering on 24 December will need to pay the charge when grabbing those last-minute gifts.
+Please note, Christmas Eve is classed as a normal day, and drivers entering on 24 December will need to pay the charge when grabbing those last-minute gifts.

-Will I have to pay the London Congestion Charge charge over the Christmas period 2022?
+Will I have to pay the London Congestion Charge over the rest of the Christmas holidays?

 However, drivers of older cars must note that the Ultra Low Emission Zone (ULEZ) will be payable on all days across the festive period, other than Christmas Day when it will be suspended for one day.
 Check if your car is covered by the ULEZ charge here